awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MariaDB.md

    mysql >
    ```

-For more information about connecting to a MariaDB DB instance, see [Connecting to a DB Instance Running the MariaDB Database Engine](USER_ConnectToMariaDBInstance.md)\.
-For information on connection issues, see [Can't Connect to Amazon RDS DB Instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.
+For more information about connecting to a MariaDB DB instance, see [Connecting to a DB instance running the MariaDB database engine](USER_ConnectToMariaDBInstance.md)\.
+For information on connection issues, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.

-## Deleting a DB Instance<a name="CHAP_GettingStarted.Deleting.MariaDB"></a>
+## Deleting a DB instance<a name="CHAP_GettingStarted.Deleting.MariaDB"></a>

 After you have connected to the sample DB instance that you created, you should delete the DB instance so you are no longer charged for it\.